data-integrations/wrangler/docs/directives/filter-rows-on.md

 # Filter Row based on Regular Expression

-FILTER-ROW-ON directive provides a way to filters records from the dataset.
+FILTER-ROWS-ON directive provides a way to filters records from the dataset.

 ## Syntax
 ```